 It’s interesting how some songs can develop and carry such personal meaning for your own pole practice.
 No doubt you have or will pick up songs like that over your pole journey, too.

 On this playlist, for example, I will always remember Crown by Jay-Z. I had never heard the song until one night, my classmates and I asked our pole teacher to do a freestyle for us at the end of class.
 At first, she felt too tired, but then she decided to do it.
 Afterward, she was grateful for the expressive release.
 For the rest of us, it was one of the most mind-blowingly intimate and sexy performances we had seen.
 We could not stop gushing about it.
-(I still can’t and it’s been years!)
+(I still can’t, and it’s been years!)

 The even funnier part is – I remember less about the exact movements of her performance (though a few moments are forever seared into my brain in the best way) and more about how it made me feel.
-It was raw and intimate and vulnerable and we all shared in that space of expression and release together.
+It was raw and intimate and vulnerable, and we all shared that space of expression and release together.

 Pole Dancing Music Playlist: Lyrical Ladies

-Let’s talk moods.
-Are you craving something sensual and feminine?
+Craving something sensual and feminine?

 Some personal highlights from this pole playlist for me include…

 Desire by Meg Myers – My favorite version of this is the Hucci remix, which is not available on Spotify (it is on iTunes).
 The version on this playlist is still great.
 This was one of the first slinky, sexy choreography songs that I learned in class.
-You don’t hear it that often in the studio and I always get excited whenever I do.
+You don’t hear it that often in the studio, and I always get excited whenever I do.
 I am a fan of dark, intense ladies.
 (More of that below.)

 Be Your Love by Bishop Briggs – This was my first studio showcase performance song.
 I performed this during a very transformative time in my life (in a good way).
 It was such an intense experience that I actually have a hard time listening to this lovely song now!